cgPhalaksha/xsc-hana-native-migration/README.md

 **Database:**
 - Some artifacts which are currently not supported in the SAP HANA Application Migration Assistant require manual remodeling before deployment.
 You can find detailed information on manually migrating these artifacts in the following [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool).

-**Service Layer:**

-- *Entity Imports:*   Namespaces in `.hdbcds` may break using statements
-- *Role Definitions:* `xsprivileges` are not automatically mapped to @requires or security roles
-- *Custom SQL Logic:* Complex logic in procedures or views and cases where table is an input, may need manual refactoring
-- *Shared Services:*	 Same entity exposed across multiple services.
-CAP requires disambiguation

 ## Supported Features